Varicose veins are enlarged, swollen, twisting veins that often appear blue or dark purple in color.

 - avoid standing still for too long

-- sit or sleep with your feet raised on a pillow
+- sit or sleep with the feet raised on a pillow

 Anyone who has to stand for their job should try to move around at least once every 30 minutes.

-A physical examination, mainly visual, by a doctor will decide whether or not a patient has varicose veins.
-The patient will be asked to stand while the doctor checks for signs of swelling.
+A physical examination, mainly visual, by a doctor will help determine whether or not a person has varicose veins.
+The person will be asked to stand while the doctor checks for signs of swelling.

-The patient may also be asked questions about the symptoms.
-In some cases, a doctor might refer the patient to a vascular specialist.
+A person may also be asked questions about the symptoms.
+In some cases, a doctor may refer them to a vascular specialist.